The Great Race: Reception

-The Great Race was generally not well-received upon release and was considered a critical and commercial flop, making it the first notable failure for director Edwards.
+The Great Race was generally not well-received upon release and critical assessment was mostly negative, making it the first notable failure for director Edwards.
 Most critics attacked its blatant and overdone slapstick humor and its lack of substance.
 It also suffered from comparisons with another race-themed "epic comedy" of 1965, Those Magnificent Men in Their Flying Machines.
 Film critic Richard Schickel wrote that, although the film "bumps along very pleasantly for the most part", Edwards failed at his attempt to recreate the slapstick atmosphere of a Laurel and Hardy comedy.
-Schickel felt that Wood was "hopelessly miscast", and that the energies of Lemmon and Curtis did not quite make the slapstick work.
+Schickel felt that Wood was "hopelessly miscast" and that the energies of Lemmon and Curtis did not quite make the slapstick work.
 Maltin wrote that Wood "never looked better" and that the film's comedy sometimes worked but was otherwise forced: "a mixed bag".
 On review aggregator Rotten Tomatoes, the film has an approval rating of 72% based on 25 reviews, with an average score of 6.00/10.

 Despite earning theatrical rentals of over $11.4 million in the United States and Canada, due to its high cost, it caused a loss to the studio.

 Awards and nominations

 Soundtrack

 Before the film was released, the soundtrack was re-recorded in Hollywood by RCA Victor Records for release on vinyl LP.
-Henry Mancini spent six weeks composing the score, and the recording involved some 80 musicians.
+Henry Mancini spent six weeks composing the score and the recording involved some 80 musicians.
 Mancini collaborated with lyricist Johnny Mercer on several songs including "The Sweetheart Tree", a waltz released as a single.
 The song plays on along the film as the main theme without chorus (except in the entr' acte) and it was performed onscreen by Natalie Wood with the voice dubbed by Jackie Ward (uncredited).
-It was nominated for but did not win an Oscar for best song.
+It was nominated for but did not win an Academy Award for Best Original Song.
 The full track listing is: